Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson1.1-GettingStarted.md

 # Software We'll Need

-So we want to write a text game in Java.
+So we want to make a game in Java.

 We could theoretically just do this in something like Notepad, or even Microsoft Word.